 Details and Reservations: mainehuts.org

 Get Rugged in Colorado

-If you have tiny tots, there are huts you can drive right up to with all of your gear—no hiking in.
+If you have children, there are huts you can drive right up to with all of your gear—no hiking in.
 Consider Shrine Mountain Inn and Peter Estin Hut.
 Both have hiking options that you can take to hike to summits with amazing views.
 Shrine Mountain Inn consists of three separate cabins with hot and cold running water, flush toilets, showers and baths, kitchens and there is even a shared sauna for visitors to enjoy.